lydiahjpark/CPSC354_HW3/README.md

 - Type Safety and Memory Safety: strongly typed languages like Jva enforce type chekcing and memory safety mechanisms, reducing vulneralbilities like buffer overflows and invalid type conversions that can lead to security exploits.
 - Automatic Memory Management: languages like Java, C#, and Python use garbage collectino to automatically manage memory, preventing errors like memory leaks
 - Null Safety: languages like Swift offer built-in null safety, requiring explicit handling of nullable types to avoid null pointer dereference errors that could be exploited for attacks like DoS.

+I thought this response effectively highlighted how programming languages enhanced security through type safety, memory management, and null safety features, emphasizing their role in preventing common vuleralbilities.
+It could have further explained by discussing how language design impacts security, like minimizing attack surfaces or enforcing least privilege through stricter access controls.

 # Refernce
 - [Programming Paradigms](https://mattburgess.medium.com/programming-paradigms-procedural-object-oriented-and-functional-programming-23a587c6a537)